michielvoo/docker/Readme.md

 builds the Docker images and pushes them to the Docker registry on [Docker Hub][hub] that corresponds to this GitHub repository's owner.

-Pushing any Git tag that consists of two segments separated by `/` will trigger the workflow.
-The first segment should match both a top-level directory in this Git repository that contains a `Dockerfile`, as well as an existing Docker repository in the Docker registry on Docker Hub.
-The second segment of the Git tag indicates the version of the Docker image, and will be applied as a Docker tag to the Docker image before it is pushed.
+Pushing any Git tag that consists of two segments separated by `:` will trigger the workflow.
+The first segment should match both the path to a directory in this Git repository that contains a `Dockerfile`, as well as an existing Docker repository in the Docker registry on Docker Hub.
+The second segment of the Git tag indicates the version of the Docker image.
+The Git tag will be applied as a Docker tag to the Docker image before it is pushed.

 [badge]: https://github.com/michielvoo/Docker/actions/workflows/default.yml/badge.svg
 [workflow]: https://github.com/michielvoo/Docker/actions/workflows/default.yml